Gliptal/idasen-cli/README.md

     A new Windows Terminal instance will open with two tabs: the left tab is the `idasen-controller` server that keeps a connection open with your desk; the right tab is the minimal `idasen-cli`.

-- Interact with the CLI by specifying a preset either by name (like "sit" or "stand") or id.
+- Interact with the CLI.

+    Specify a preset either by name (like "sit" or "stand") or id.
 Type `status` or `0` to get the current desk height.

 ## ACKNOWLEDGMENTS